Peshp/News-Reviews-App/README.md

 - Filtering and searhing functionalities to look up specific game reviews and news.
 - User-friendly and responsive design for seamless usage.
 - Full control of your user data.
-- Message System: Users can communicate with each other through a messaging system.
+- Forum: Users can communicate with each other through a forum.
 - Quiz functionality that allows users to find what game genre to play.

 ## Technologies used